 Additional risks recruiters should also take into account:

 - the candidate may disappear/not get in touch;

 - the internet connection can fail.

-In general, companies hiring remote team usually face the same challenges, like lack of communication with an applicant or utilization of a wrong approach towards the potential employee.
-To enhance your chances of attracting professionals to your company and avoid losing candidates, here are a few tips for remote hiring:
+In general, companies hiring remote teams usually face the same challenges.
+For example, lack of communication with an applicant or utilization of a wrong approach towards the potential employee.

 - Do not use too personal social networks, like Instagram to contact the applicant because it is better to utilize more professional platforms, like LinkedIn, do your research;

 - Do not take recommendations from the previous employer without the receiving candidate’s consent;

 - Do not call without warning (only in extreme cases);

 - Do not record a video call or conversation without notifying the candidate, and if he/she has not agreed;